 The carriage has the option to turn in different angles, but the mechanism is designed in a way so it will be easy to always get back to 90 degrees.
 You also have a locking knob on one side and a tension knob for back and forth travel on the other side.
 If you need you to have the option to connect a second focusing rail for precise horizontal movement as well.

 The product itself is super easy and straightforward to use.
-Out of the box it had some grease on the shaft which could have been avoided if there was some sort of top plate but it’s not a dealbreaker.
+Out of the box, it had some grease on the shaft which could have been avoided if there was some sort of top plate but it’s not a dealbreaker.

-We test used it for shooting some jewelry and as you see it worked really well on a tripod.
+We test using it for shooting some jewelry and as you see it worked really well on a tripod.
 Using it on a table on the other hand was not ideal because it lacks stability unless your movements are very precise (this is where the knob on the opposite side comes in handy).
 We also tried shooting some video with it using the unit as a sort of very precise slider, however, the frame keeps moving up and down and so it will be hard to recommend it for this task.

 The first image (out of 18) in the stack (out of the camera, no processing) – only the front of the gem is in focus